-W e will work towards this outcome by: Our priorities for the next four years: А Improving the connectivity, safety and amenity of walking and bike riding networks. • Develop and deliver an Integrated Transport Strategy, including network plans for all modes and intermodal connections - the strategy was endorsed in 2018 and delivery has commenced.
-Implement walking projects that create safe, high amenity walking routes and reduce barriers to В Advocating for investment in public transport to address network gaps, people walking across arterial roads.
+- Develop and deliver an Integrated Transport Strategy, including network plans for all modes and intermodal connections - the strategy was endorsed in 2018 and delivery has commenced - Implement walking projects that create safe, high amenity walking routes and reduce barriers to people walking across arterial - Improve the attractiveness of bike riding as part of delivering Council's bike network - Deliver the Beach Street separated queuing lane to reduce traffic delays associated with cruise ship arrivals - completed in 2017

-We will work towards this outcome by: Our priorities for the next four years: increase capacity, and improve connections between modes.
-C Influencing truck movements to facilitate Improve the attractiveness of bike riding as part of delivering Council's bike network.
-Deliver the Beach Street separated queuing lane to reduce traffic delays associated with cruise ship arrivals - Completed in 2017 business and manage local amenity impacts.
-Plan for and deliver Kerferd Road safety and streetscape improvements to enhance walking and bike riding (subject to State funding).
-Work with Public Transport Victoria and Yarra Trams to deliver a pipeline of tram projects that will improve place and movement.
-(Carlisle Street tram upgrade - completed in 2018) Deliver program of renewals and improvements to laneways, roads, footpaths and street signage.
+- Plan for and deliver Kerferd Road safety and streetscape improvements to enhance walking and bike riding (subject to State funding) - Work with Public Transport Victoria and Yarra Trams to deliver a pipeline of tram projects that will improve place and movement.
+Carlisle Street tram upgrade - completed in 2018 - Deliver program of renewals and improvements to laneways, roads, footpaths and street signage.